Board-Demo_01_00_40_18.jpg

 Attention of a Kiss (video)

-The video study Attention of a Kiss visualizes the evolving attention map of the specific token "kiss" across the generation timeline.
-The video begins in total abstraction, a wash of latent noise, and gradually gains structure.
-This move parallels both the diffusion process and the development (and inevitable dissolution) of emotional intimacy.
-This metaphorical alignment between the model's construction of meaning and human perceptual experience suggests new narrative forms grounded specifically in AI diffusion mechanics.
+The video study Attention of a Kiss visualizes the evolving attention map of the specific token kiss across the generation timeline.
+The video begins in total abstraction within a wash of latent noise, gradually gains structure, and then dissolves back into noise.
+This arc parallels both the diffusion process and the formation (and inevitable dissolution) of emotional intimacy.
+This metaphorical alignment between the model's construction of meaning and human interpretive processes suggests new narrative forms grounded specifically in AI diffusion mechanics.

 Multi-Head Attention